bingeli1212/nitrile-preview/doc/DOC-diagram.md

 valid path, in which case the first point of this path is retrieved and set as the new offset position.

+Another useful feature of offset is to specify a 'attrflag'.
+This flag can be used to fine tune certain appearances of a path, such as to ask to draw certain segment of a path as dashed line.
+Note that these flags merely are used a hint, and might not be honored under certain conditions.
+The flags are the bit-OR'ed flags of attrflag-values.

 The keyword 'cycle' denotes a special point such that the path is to be closed and the last point should be connected to the first point using a straight line.
 Note that a 'cycle' is not a physical point.
 It